stevewpalmer/jcom/samples/Fortran/README.md

 This folder contains sample Fortran programs that can be compiled using the Fortran compiler.

-* bottles.f90 ...
+* bottles.f ...
 Prints 99 bottles of beer.
 Copied from http://www.99-bottles-of-beer.net/language-fortran-77-760.
   html with minor edits to the FORMAT strings for first column special.
 * date.f    ...
 Calculate the number of days in a month for a given year.
 * datest.f  ...
 Test of direct access records.